chrisvoo/go_stuff/pro-go/basics/README.md

 * **Remove unused package dependencies**: use `go mod tidy`

 The name specified by the package statement should match the name of the folder in which the code files are created, which is store in this case.

+The `go get` command adds dependencies to the go.mod file, but these are not removed automatically if the external package is no longer required.
+To update the go.mod file to reflect the change, run `go mod tidy`.

+## Channels and goroutines

+A **goroutine** is a lightweight thread.
+All Go programs use at least one goroutine because this is how Go executes the code in the main function.
+When compiled Go code is executed, the runtime creates a goroutine that starts executing the statements in the entry point, which is the main function in the main package.
+Each statement in the main function is executed in the order in which they are defined.
+The goroutine keeps executing statements until it reaches the end of the main function, at which point the application terminates.
+The goroutine executes each statement in the main function synchronously, which means that it waits for the statement to complete before moving on to the next statement.
+A goroutine allows to execute a function asynchronously.
+The result produced by such a function can be produced through a channel.
+Values can be sent and received using a channel through arrow expressions.
+The close function indicates that no further values will be sent over the channel.
+Go allows the developer to create additional goroutines, which execute code **at the same time** as the main goroutine.
+Getting a result from a function that is being executed asynchronously can be complicated because it requires coordination between the goroutine that produces the result and the goroutine that consumes the result.
+To address this issue, Go provides **channels**, which are conduits through which data can be sent and received.

+### Coordinating Channels

+Receiving from a channel is a **blocking operation**, meaning that execution will not continue until a value has been received.
+By default, sending and receiving through a channel are blocking operations.
+This means a goroutine that sends a value will not execute any further statements until another goroutine receives the value from the channel.
+If a second goroutine sends a value, it will be blocked until the channel is cleared, causing a queue of goroutines waiting for values to be received.
+This happens in the other direction, too, so that goroutines that receive values will block until another goroutine sends one.
+An alternative approach is to create **a channel with a buffer**, which is used to accept values from a sender and store them until a receiver becomes available.
+This makes sending a message a nonblocking operation, allowing a sender to pass its value to the channel and continue working without having to wait for a receiver.
+The `select` keyword is used to group operations that will send or receive from channels, which allows for complex arrangements of goroutines and channels to be created.
+The simplest use for select statements is to **receive from a channel without blocking**, ensuring that a goroutine won’t have to wait when the channel is empty.
+Care must be taken to manage closed channels because they will provide a nil value for every receive operation that occurs after the channel has closed, relying on the closed indicator to show that the channel is closed.
+Unfortunately, this means that case statements for closed channels will always be chosen by select statements because they are always ready to provide a value without blocking, even though that value isn't useful.
+Managing closed channels requires two measures:
+* to prevent the select statement from choosing a channel once it is closed by nullifying the channel variable.
+A nil channel is never ready and will not be chosen, allowing the select statement to move onto other case statements
+* to break out of the for loop when all the channels are closed, without which the select statement would endlessly execute the default clause.

+You can combine case statements with send and receive operations in the same select statement.
+When the select statement is executed, the Go runtime builds a combined list of case statements that can be executed without blocking and picks one at random, which can be either a send or a receive statement.

+## Errors handling

+If a function is being executed using a goroutine, then the only communication is through the channel, which means that details of any problems must be communicated alongside successful operations.
+An approach is to create a custom type that consolidates both outcomes.
+In alternative, the `errors` package, which is part of the standard library, provides a `New` function that returns an error whose content is a string.
+The drawback of this approach is that it creates simple errors.

+### panic

+Some errors are so serious they should lead to the immediate termination of the application, a process known as panicking.
+When the panic function is called, the execution of the enclosing function is halted, and any defer functions are performed.
+The panic bubbles up through the call stack, terminating execution of the calling functions and invoking their defer functions.
+Go provides the built-in function `recover`, which can be called to stop a panic from working its way up the call stack and terminating the program.
+A panic works its way up the stack only to the top of the current goroutine, at which point it causes termination of the application.
+This restriction means that **panics must be recovered within the code that a goroutine executes**.